Memory that belongs to your code— not your model

 Why context windows aren't enough

-Context windows are temporary buffers.
-You need permanent storage—synthetic memory.
+Temporary buffers.
+You need permanent storage.

 Automated Decision Capture